3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 What is the value of the business?

 If there is an accurate way to value a business without an expert's help, I am not aware of it.
 A business, unlike a car, does not have a guide where you can look at a few factors and see its value.
-There is no Kelly Blue Book for businesses.
+There is no online progra for businesses.

 For many businesses, the largest component of value may be the business' goodwill.